jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

       return predictions_df
 ```

-Note that the you can just choose the data frame adapters with default value like below:
+You can also just choose the data frame adapters with default values:

 ```python
 from frogml.sdk.model.adapters import DataFrameInputAdapter, DataFrameOutputAdapter